-Honors in Religious Studies requires a minimum of $\star$ 48 and a maximum of $\star$ 72 (senior level) RELIG and approved cross-listed courses, including RELIG 200 ( $\star$ 3), 475 ( $\star$ 3), and 499 ( $\star$ 6).
+Honors in Religious Studies requires a minimum of \star 48 and a maximum of \star 72 (senior level) RELIG and approved cross-listed courses, including RELIG 200 (\star 3), 475 (\star 3), and 499 (\star 6).

-Students are also required to take $\bigstar 6$ senior-level Language other than English which should be related to the student's selected area of concentration and must be approved by the Honors Advisor.
+Students are also required to take $\star 6$ senior-level Language other than English which should be related to the student's selected area of concentration and must be approved by the Honors Advisor.
 (Note: This requirement may be waived if an examination in an approved language is successfully completed.)
 This requirement must normally be completed by the end of the student's third year.